 • Registration of children and how to contact their parents.

-• All student applications are saved in a locked safe and are then shredded when the child no longer attends Smestad Activity School Our Routines:
+• All student applications are saved in a locked safe and are then shredded when the child no longer attends Smestad Activity School.

 • When you are picking up your child to go home, please cross them out with the assistant working at the at the checkout table.
-We require that we see the parent or guardian upon checking out
+We require that we see the parent or guardian upon checking out.
+It is very important that you make sure your child is checked out of SMAKS due to firesafety rutines.
+If the firealarm starts, we need to be able to confirm with our lists.

 • On Fridays the managers at SMAKS are responsible for closing the school.
 They begin closing the facility at 16:15, so please keep this in consideration when you are going to pick up your child on Fridays.